Modern heat pump system installed outside a home in Ontario eligible for 2026 government rebates

 How do I apply for the Ontario heat pump rebate step by step?

-Is there an income-tested top-up rebate for heat pumps in Ontario?
+Is there an income-tested program for heat pumps in Ontario?

 EF